iusehooks/redhooks/README.md

 # Apply Middleware

-As for Redux, middleware is a way to extend Redhooks with custom functionality.
+As for Redux, [middleware](https://redux.js.org/advanced/middleware) is a way to extend Redhooks with custom functionality.
-Middleware are functions which receive Store's `dispatch` and `getState` as named arguments, and return a function.
-Redhooks supports the use of the redux's middlewares like `redux-thunk`, `redux-saga` or you migth write a custom middleware conforming to middleware API.
+Middleware are functions which receive the store's `dispatch` and `getState` as named arguments, and subsequently return a function.
+Redhooks supports the use of redux middleware like `[redux-thunk](https://www.npmjs.com/package/redux-thunk)`, `[redux-saga](https://www.npmjs.com/package/redux-saga)` or you could write custom middleware to conform to the middleware API.

 ## Custom middleware - Logger Example